 Literature Review: Swimming by Space

-Swimming started out as a utilitarian activity, starting in the 1800s until the invention of filtered swimming pools in the early 1900s it was common for bathhouses to be the place where people of all genders and ages went to get clean.
+While swimming ended up as a middle class leisure activity as well as a school activity, it had started out as a utilitarian construct.
+Starting in the 1800s until the invention of filtered swimming pools in the early 1900s it was common for bathhouses to be the place where people of all genders and ages went to get clean.
+Children have interacted with swimming in various ways throughout different spaces throughout time.

 Natural Areas